borisdev/research/consulting_landing_pages/README.md

 ## promotional ideas

 - Offer human-in-the-loop ML
-- We are looking for companies whose AI project are stuck - bad performance even with sophisticated ML
+- We are looking for companies whose AI project are stuck becasue of garbage input data - bad performance even with sophisticated ML
 - Free consultation